Work at Refresh

 Hybrid in-office and remote

-Here at Refresh Psychotherapy, we pride ourselves on cultivating a successful private practice that values diversity in our patients and clinicians.
-We are looking for a passionate clinician who has a clear focus on niche clients they’d like to work with and will join the team with ideas and excitement on building their brand!
-A successful clinician in our practice has an entrepreneurial spirit, the ability to think creatively, and the confidence needed to support the growth of the practice .
-This is a hybrid in-office and remote work position.
+Here at Refresh Psychotherapy, NY’s most Culturally and Clinically diverse practice, we pride ourselves on cultivating a successful private practice that values diversity in our patients and clinicians.
+We are looking for a passionate clinician who has a clear focus on niche clients they’d like to work with and will join the team with ideas and excitement on adding to the practice.
+A successful clinician in our practice has an entrepreneurial spirit, the ability to think creatively and critically, is focused on delivering quality treatment to our clients, and has the confidence needed to support the growth of the practice.
+We are currently hiring for a part-time psychotherapist.
+The position will be a hybrid schedule, incorporating in-person services at Brooklyn location in South Slope and work via telehealth remotely.

 Keeley’s Story